Get Help Now

 I was injured in a Wisconsin motorcycle accident.
 Nothing was broken, but I had severe road rash and had to be treated with skin grafts.
 Can I still claim compensation?

 Many people believe that road rash is only a minor injury.
 If you fall off a bike or skateboard, you wrap your injury in gauze and you heal.
-However, Milwaukee accident lawyer Michael Hupy says that road rash from a Wisconsin motorcycle crash often qualifies as a severe injury.
+However, motorcycle accident lawyer Michael Hupy says that road rash from a Wisconsin motorcycle crash often qualifies as a severe injury.
 The high speeds involved in a motorcycle accident can abrade skin and muscle down to the bone.
 Severe road rash is more like a burn than a scrape.
 Severe road rash may require weeks or even months of hospitalization as well as surgical treatment.
 Road rash injury is very susceptible to infection and complications are not uncommon.
 In most cases, victims are left with permanent scarring or disfigurement.

 The damages that a Wisconsin motorcycle accident victim is able to recover will depend on several factors.
 These include: